andycranston/pngshot/README.md

 python scrtrigger.py 10.1.1.100:6543
 ```

-## "I always get NUM LOCK: ON in every screenshot"

-Some Windows 10 systems display "NUM LOCK: ON" for a few seconds in the bottom right
-hand corner of the screen whenever you press the Num Lock key.
-As a result this always
-appears in every screenshot.

-There are two ways around this.

-First is to specify a delay of 6 or 7 seconds using the `-s` (`--seconds`) command line option.
-The delay allows time for the message to disappear before actually taking the screenshot.
-It will,
-however, slow you down in a way that will quickly become frustrating.

-Second is to use the `scrtrigger.py` program on a second machine to trigger the
-screenshots.
-However, you may not have a second machine handy for doing this.

-Another approach is to tweak the Windows setup so it doesn't display "NUM LOCK: ON" in the
-first place.
-It must be possible - if you know how please let me know so I can
-update this README document - thankyou.

 ## Core code in the `scrtrigger.py` program

-The actual Python 3 code to send a UDP packet to the `pngshot.py` program to trigger
+The Python 3 code to send a UDP packet to the `pngshot.py` program to trigger
 a screenshot can be reduced to:

 ```